philchandy/FitSwap/README.md

 Prompt Used:
 "Please create a clear and descriptive readme file including at least: * Author * Class Link * Project Objective * Screenshot * Instructions to build, and put notes as to where I should input specific assets not available to you."

+Used GenAI (Claude Sonnet 4) to refactor css color selectors and maintain styles in the global.css file.
+This allowed me to change colors and fix contrast issues quickly.

+Prompt Used:
+"Go through the all the css files and change all the hard coded rgba/rgb colors into variables, put these variable colors in globals.css so that I can easily fix contrast ratios."

+Used GenAI to create demographic questions for the usability study.

+Prompt Used:
+"Imagine you are doing a usability study for a social platform revolving around fitness.
+Here is the description of the application:

+'FitSwap is a peer-to-peer platform to share and learn new workouts while also meeting new people with similar interests.
+FitSwap also offers a logging system for personal progress so that users can help see their growth over time.
+FitSwap ultimately aims to blend skill exchange and social learning with workout tracking and progress analytics.'

+Create a set of demographic questions to ask a set of participants who are participating in this usability study."

 ---